AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-capture-image-resource.md

-<properties
+---
-    pageTitle="Create a managed image in Azure | Azure" description="Create a managed image of a generalized VM or VHD in Azure.
-Images can be used to create multiple VMs that use managed disks." services="virtual-machines-windows"
+title: Create a managed image in Azure | Azure
+description: Create a managed image of a generalized VM or VHD in Azure.
+Images can be used to create multiple VMs that use managed disks.
-    documentationcenter=""
-    author="cynthn"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid=""
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/27/2017"
-    wacn.date=""
-    ms.author="cynthn" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: cynthn
+manager: timlt
+editor: ''
+tags: azure-resource-manager

+ms.assetid: ''
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-windows
+ms.devlang: na
+ms.topic: article
+ms.date: 02/27/2017
+wacn.date: ''
+ms.author: cynthn
+---

 # Capture a managed image of a generalized VM in Azure

 A managed image resource can be created from a generalized VM that is stored as either a managed disk or an unmanaged disks in a storage account.
 The image can then be used to create multiple VMs that use managed disks for storage.

 ## Prerequisites
-You need to have already [generalized the VM](/documentation/articles/virtual-machines-windows-generalize-vhd/) and Stop\deallocatted the VM.
+You need to have already [generalized the VM](./virtual-machines-windows-generalize-vhd.md) and Stop\deallocatted the VM.
 Generalizing a VM removes all your personal account information, among other things, and prepares the machine to be used as an image.

 ## Create a managed image in the portal